joegeneva/castle-db/README.md

 A work sample demonstrating database knowledge using a schema inspired by castles.

 ## Castle Schema
 This is my attempt to create a database schema for a castle that could be used to track people living in it.
-Things like where they are scheduled to be, what skills they know, and how much they get paid for jobs.
+Things like where they are scheduled to be, what skills they know, and how much they get paid for those jobs.

 ## SQL Queries
 The initial queries I have uploaded work with the skill tables.